justadudewhohacks/face-recognition.js/README.md

 Simple Node.js API for robust face detection and face recognition.
 This a Node.js wrapper library for the face detection and face recognition tools implemented in <a href="https://github.com/davisking/dlib"><b>dlib</b></a>.

-## Still under construction, not safe for production :P

 ## How to set up
 1. Clone and build <a href="https://github.com/davisking/dlib"><b>dlib</b></a>.